Healing and Growth

-Carrie Miller, MSW, LCSW is a Licensed Clinical Social Worker with a Master of Social Work degree from Western Michigan University and a Bachler’s degree in Social Work from Saint Mary’s College.
-Carrie has over 11 years of experience working with children, adolescents, and their families in both residential and outpatient settings.
-She has worked with Amish youth and their families as well.
-She has been trained in Trauma – Focused Cognitive Behavioral Therapy, TF-CBT.
-Carrie utilizes concepts from TF-CBT, cognitive behavior therapy, dialectical behavior therapy, and other models to treat issues related to anxiety, depression, personality traits/disorders, trauma, grief and loss, oppositional defiant disorder, conduct disorder, non-suicidal self-harm, and other mental health and behavioral health concerns.
-She also enjoys teaching and has been an adjunct professor at Saint Mary’s College as well as a field instructor for a number of interns from Saint Mary’s College, IUSB, and Western Michigan.
+Carrie Miller, MSW, LCSW is a Licensed Clinical Social Worker with a Master of Social Work degree from Western Michigan University and a Bachelor’s degree in Social Work from Saint Mary’s College.
+Carrie has 15 years of experience working with children, adolescents, adults and their families in both residential and outpatient settings.
+She works with Amish youth, adults, and their families as well.
+She is trained in Trauma – Focused Cognitive Behavioral Therapy, TF-CBT, and Dialectical Behavior Therapy, DBT.
+Carrie utilizes concepts from TF-CBT, cognitive behavior therapy, DBT, and other models to treat issues related to anxiety, depression, personality traits/disorders, trauma, grief and loss, oppositional defiant disorder, conduct disorder, non-suicidal self-harm, and other mental health and behavioral health concerns.
+She enjoys teaching and is an adjunct professor at Saint Mary’s College.
+Carrie also enjoys working with student interns and has been a field instructor for a number of interns from Saint Mary’s College, IUSB, and Western Michigan.

 Amanda Einselen, MA, LMHC

 Amanda is a Licensed Mental Health Counselor with a Master’s degree in Clinical Mental Health Counseling from Grace College & Theological Seminary and a Bachelor’s Degree in Youth Ministry and Christian Education from Cedarville University.
-Amanda has spent a lot of time working with youth - children and teenagers - and is passionate about working with the younger population as they work through life issues, ask difficult questions, and navigate identity formation.
-She has experience working with children, teenagers, adults and families with issues related to PTSD, depression, anxiety, and behavior difficulties.
+Amanda currently sees mid teens thru adults.
+Amanda has spent a lot of time working with youth and is passionate about working with the younger population as they work through life issues, ask difficult questions, and navigate identity formation.
+She has experience working with issues related to PTSD, depression, anxiety, and behavior difficulties.
 Amanda has received specialized training working specifically with children and teenagers who have experienced childhood trauma and holds certification in Trauma-Focused Cognitive Behavior Therapy.
 Amanda approaches therapy from a holistic perspective and incorporates Biblical principles into the therapeutic process if desired by clients.
 She is a member of the American Association of Christian Counselors as well as the American Mental Health Counselors Association. https://amandareinselenllc.business.site